lilannie/StudyShare-FrontEnd/README.md

 ### Usage

 1. npm install
-2. npm run build
+2. npm run build:hot
+-- This command will continuously build your React App whenever there are changes
-3. npm run server
+3. (In a new terminal) npm run server
+-- You should be able to see your application in localhost:3000